-- These trains depart approximately 4-6 times per hour on weekdays with less frequent service at the weekends and overnight.
+- These trains depart approximately 4-6 times per hour on weekdays, with less frequent service on the weekend and overnight.

 - Tickets are available from the ticket machines on the platform in Malmö using Swedish currency.
 You can buy only single tickets from these machines.
 You can also purchase tickets at the station’s ticket office.

-- If you will commute regularly, you can buy a JoJo monthly pass or discount card from the ticket office or online at www.skanetrafiken.se.
+- If you are going to commute regularly, you can buy a JoJo monthly pass or discount card from the ticket office or online at www.skanetrafiken.se.

-The destination address for ESS is Tunavägen 24, Lund.
-Taxis can drive through the parking lot entrance gate on Tunavägen all the way to the main entrance at the end of the parking lot.
-2014 sample prices for taxis are listed below.
+The destination address for ESS is Odarslövsvägen 113, Lund.
+Taxis can drive through Gate A on Odarslövsvägen, all the way to the main entrance at the end of the parking lot, at Gate C. 2018 sample prices for taxis are listed below - please note prices may vary according to day/time.
 The cost from Copenhagen Airport includes the toll cost for the Öresund Bridge.

 - Lund ⇔ Copenhagen Airport (Kastrup)